vvscode/docs/README.md

 #### `hostedFiles`

-This filter is to be used when image files are hosted on a publicly-accessible Web server.
+This filter is to be used when content files are hosted on a publicly-accessible Web server.
-All paths for images specified as relative in content files will be converted to an equivalent public URL based on the `baseUrl` configuration value.
+All paths specified as relative paths will be converted to an equivalent public URL based on the filter's `baseUrl` configuration value.
-Image paths are assumed to be specified as relative to the page in which the images are included.
+Paths are assumed to be specified as relative to the page in which the files are referenced.

 **Configuration attributes**: